More skilled receptionists are the way forward

 - It's exciting to be part of this specific hotel, which stands out in the crowd because it's non-profit.
 I'm also looking forward to getting to know our guests, especially those who stay here often.
 It signals presence, which to me is at the heart of good service, concludes Sarah Kofod Nielsen.

-By signing up for the newsletter, you automatically participate in our monthly prize draw for a hotel stay.
+By signing up for the newsletter you automatically participate in our advent calendar where you can win 4 fantastic prizes, including a stay in our Suite.